ikoniqoz/nitrodocs/content/developers/tools/cp-style-guide.md

 ## Buttons

-Buttons on the PyroCMS admin area come in two flavors: the smaller, gray buttons (secondary buttons) and the larger buttons (primary) that can be colored.
+Buttons on the NitroCMS admin area come in two flavors: the smaller, gray buttons (secondary buttons) and the larger buttons (primary) that can be colored.

 Secondary buttons require a class of <samp>button</samp>.
 Primary buttons require a class of <samp>btn</samp> and a color class, such as <samp>blue</samp> or <samp>gray</samp>.